chrometoasters/ct-jquery-ariaHiddenBreakrange/README.md

 # ct-jquery-ariaHiddenBreakrange

-Accessibly control an element's visibility across multiple breakpoints.
+Accessibly control an element's visibility across a range of breakpoints.

 __Please note: this plugin is optimised for internal Chrometoaster use.
 YMMV.__